1. Vitamin C + Garlic In High Doses.

 Vitamin C is one of the well-known immune system boosters, and it is selling out in stores rapidly right now.
 Vitamin C is most useful in prevention of viral or bacterial infections, not necessarily in curing them.
 Recommended dosage is 1-2g daily.

 Garlic has extensive research showing potent antibacterial & antimicrobial properties.
 Recommended dose is 300mg-600mg daily of garlic extract daily.

 2. Make sure you eat protective amino acids like glycine & proline.

-The perfect place to start on our hunt for natural compounds that can help us lower degenerative inflammation & strengthen the immune system, is to examine inflammatory cytokines, namely what compounds are involved in their reaction process.
+The perfect place to start on our hunt for natural compounds that can help us lower degenerative inflammation, is to examine inflammatory cytokines, namely what compounds are involved in their reaction process.

 It turns out that the inflammatory cytokine reaction increases in prevalence with glycine deficiencies.
 This makes a lot of sense because glycine has an inhibitory action, and via glycine-gated chloride channels in immune cells, can temper many inflammatory cytokines, including IL-6.

 The important thing to understand about amino acids is the fact that in our modern culturally-normal diets, especially in the Western world, we tend to eat a lot of muscle meat, and eschew meats such as organs, as well as collagen-rich connective tissue and bones from the animal.

 This leads to an amino acid imbalance over time in your body, causing deficiencies in amino acids that your body needs for important cellular processes while increasing circulating amounts of other amino acids into a surplus, which can ultimately be harmful.